ÐßÐßÊÓÆµ

 Ask the author

-Don’t miss the chance to join author Daniel Ramsay on 29 September, 12:30 to 13:00 (BST), for an engaging Q&A session on IFoA communities.
-He will delve deeper into the report and answer your questions.
+Don’t miss the chance to join Stuart McDonald on 12 November, 12:00 to 12:30 PM for an engaging Q&A session on IFoA Communities.
+He will take a deeper look into the think piece and answer your questions live.

-The Agentic Model Office: AI agents and the future of insurance organisations
+‘think’ edition 13: The agentic model office: AI agents and the future of insurance organisations

-The Agentic Model Office: AI agents and the future of insurance organisations
+‘think’ edition 13: The agentic model office: AI agents and the future of insurance organisations

 Read issue 13